 The goal of snoring and OSA treatments is to keep the airway open during sleep.
 Dr. Greenhalgh offers a custom-made device called Silent Nite™.
 It is a pair of transparent tooth trays with a special connector which keeps the lower jaw in a more forward position.
 It allows you to breathe through the mouth.
 It also allows a little jaw movement during the night, which helps to prevent jaw stiffness in the morning.

 By wearing a Silent Nite device while you sleep, you can avoid snoring and maintain continuous breathing throughout the night.
 When you are not repeatedly wakening to get air, your sleep is more restful and you will not feel fatigued all day.

-CPAP (Continuous Positive Airway Pressure) is a machine which increases air pressure in the throat to facilitate easy breathing.
+A Continuous Positive Airway Pressure (CPAP) device is a machine which increases air pressure in the throat to facilitate easy breathing.
 It has an accompanying line of therapeutic devices such as masks, chin straps, head gear, humidifiers, tubes, and nasal pillow systems.
 As you sleep, your head and nose are connected to the machine which sits at your bedside.